© Crown copyright 2021

 Existence or provenance of goods

-- the goods are claimed to be duty paid but your supplier (or person on whose behalf you are storing the goods) can’t provide reasonable evidence of duty payment to support the status of the goods - (For further detail about what constitutes evidence of duty payment please refer to our Excise Notice 207: Excise Duty drawback)
+- the goods are claimed to be duty-paid but your supplier (or person on whose behalf you are storing the goods) cannot provide reasonable evidence of duty payment to support the status of the goods — (for further detail about what constitutes evidence of duty payment refer to Excise Notice 207: Excise Duty drawback)